mbowler03/Wolf/README.md

-**#WOLF
+WOLF

-##Wolf is an application that allows for four players to play a common, but often complicated golf betting game.
-The app takes in inputs during the round, keeps ##track of score, earnings, player progression, and renders a final result.
+Wolf is an application that allows for four players to play a common, but often complicated golf betting game.
+The app takes in inputs during the round, keeps track of score, earnings, player progression, and renders a final result.

-**##Deployed
+Deployed
 https://nameless-shore-48259.herokuapp.com/newround

-**##Built With
+Built With:

 React
 Javascript